overLines/Helptext-over-5250-Emulation/README.md

 ![alt text](https://github.com/overLines/Helptext-over-5250-Emulation/blob/main/hlp.png)

-Now you type a "H" in the field and press Enter.
+Now you type a "H" in the field and press enter on your Keyboard.
 Now the 5250 Client open automatically a default Browser on your Client and displays the following homepage.

 https://google.com